 - 13. Section 636(1)(m) requires a bidder's statement to set out - "any other information that is material to the making of the decision by a holder of bid class securities whether to accept an offer under the bid" and "is known to the bidder". - 14.
-The Panel considers that the statements, graphs etc. contained in Wrap Information is frequently information which section 636(1)(m) would require to be in the bidder's statement (if not specifically required under another provision), because, almost self-evidently, it is information which the bidder is using to persuade the target shareholders to accept the bid and is therefore it is information which is "material to the making of the decision by a holder of bid class securities whether to accept an offer under the bid". - 15.
-Arguments have been presented to the Panel previously that some content in the Wrap Information is not "information" because it is merely a statement of the opinion of the bidder, and therefore not subject to section 636(1)(m).
-These arguments have carried little weight with the Panel.
-In any event, withholding content which is likely to be influential to target shareholders from the market, target directors and ASIC, which the bidder intends to dispatch with the bidder's statement, is likely to constitute unacceptable circumstances because it infringes the purpose of sections 602(a) and 602(b)(ii).
+The Panel considers that the statements, graphs etc. contained in Wrap Information is frequently information which section 636(1)(m) would require to be in the bidder's statement (if not specifically required under another provision), because, almost self-evidently, it is information which the bidder is using to persuade the target shareholders to accept the bid and is therefore information which is "material to the making of the decision by a holder of bid class securities whether to accept an offer under the bid". - 15.
+The Panel is unlikely to be persuaded by arguments that some content in the Wrap Information is not "information" because it is merely a statement of the opinion of the bidder and, therefore, not subject to section 636(1)(m).